juniorflag/cripto-app/README.md

-# React + Vite
+# Cripto App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This application is used to implement basic knowledge in react by implementing a query to an API to find out the cost in your local currency of the best-known cryptocurrencies

 Currently, two official plugins are available: